-If at all possible, use a food processor to grate the zucchini & carrot in a food processor, and when you do that, push it through hard and fast.
-That’s going to give you the best shreds to use for the Crispy Zucchini Fritters.
+If at all possible, use a food processor to grate the zucchini & carrot and when you do that, push it through hard and fast.
+That will give you the best shreds to use for the Crispy Zucchini Fritters.
 I didn’t take a pic, but I do have a pic of zucchini done this way at the bottom of the page of Sparrow Tavern’s Veggie Burgers.

 Saving Money on Crispy Zucchini Fritters:

 Just a few years ago, we couldn’t even buy zucchini in a grocery store here in Minnesota.
 It was considered to be such a garden veggie that the stores didn’t even carry them.
 We can now, but if you don’t grow your own, the farmer’s market is going to be your best bet for picking zucchini up on the cheap.

 Carrots are a different story.
 They keep so well that it makes sense to buy the larger bags; the price per pound is almost always less than the one pound packages.
 Make sure to keep them from making solid contact at the bottom of the veggie tray in the fridge.
 If your humidity drawer has ridges, put the carrots in at a right angle to those ridges.
 I always rip a hole in the plastic bag to let out the moisture and now and then when I open the drawer, I’ll turn the carrots over so they’re not always sitting on the same side.